Founding Investors · co-op.care Technologies LLC

 The co-founding team

-Investor due diligence tends to cluster around four questions: Is the technology real?
+Investors ask four things: Is the technology real?
 Is the clinical authority credible?
-Can you actually recruit caregivers?
+Can you recruit caregivers at scale?
 Is there genuine community demand?
-Each co-founder directly answers one of those questions.
+Each co-founder directly answers one of those questions—not as an advisory credential, but as an operating commitment.

 Membership tiers